aleksandrshaulskyi/test-file-checker/README.md

     A new file sent to this endpoint will be bound to an existing entity.
 All previous checks will be deleted and new one will be ran upon upload.

-    Everythin else works as requests.
+    Everything else works as requests.
 Files are loaded when accessing the index page (if logged in).
 Checks will be done both on upload and update a File.
     An email will be sent upon the check completion.

+## Additional.

+Every additional task is completed.

+1) Created testing scaffolding with Pytest.
+In order to run execute:
+    - ```docker exec -it django bash```
+    - ```pytest```

+2) Email verification implemented.
+Upon registration a user is created as inactive (is_active flag is set to False).
+   A custom link that contains a one-time token is the generated and sent to a user email address.
+   After user requests such link his profile is switched to active.
+   Login is disabled for the inactive users.

+3) A completely separated process runs in a different container to collect garbage (unbound files in storage.)
+   This allows us to do the scheduled task in a fancy way avoid the need of manipulating Gunicorn workers in order to prevent forked workers from executing the same job.
+It is also fancier than running such task in a different thread.

+   Aside that, a normal celery task is scheduled to run every hour to do exactly same thing.

+4) All the variables are stored in the .env file and accessed using Pydantic settings module.